kclark48-0/ser316-spring2022-B-rpg/README.md

 Basic CLI dungeon crawling game demonstrating various design patterns

 I went with the intertwined approach in which the various design patterns interact and are all in a single package.
 I was not able to implement the Decorator design pattern as I had intended, so there are only two design patterns used.
+See report.pdf for screenshots.

 # Design Patterns
 ### Singleton: The dungeon itself is implemented as a Singleton since many classes depend on knowing things about it.